Examples of our antique clock restoration and conservation work

 A fine walnut long case clock with features as used by the famous maker Thomas Tompion.
 This clock came to our workshop in a rather sorry condition after falling to the ground.
 Below you can see a picture of the damage as photographed by the client.

-As you can see the clock has fallen apart completely, this is partly due to the weight of the clock, these early clocks were made from oak then veneered over with walnut and after a period of time the glue on the blocks holding the case together crystallise, the movement has received a heavy knock and is badly bent and broken.
+As you can see the clock has fallen apart.
+This is partly due to the weight of the clock as they are made from oak then veneered over with walnut and after a period of time the glue on the blocks holding the case together crystallises and looses its adhersion.
+The movement has received a heavy knock and is badly bent and broken.

 The insurance value of these clocks generally exceeds £20,000 therefore they are certainly worth having restored well.

 A clock rather similar to this was sold by P A Oxley in Wiltshire for £22,500

 Fine French mantel clock circa 1840

 We were called to London one-day to look at a clock that had fallen to the floor.
 This clock was rather important as it was bequeathed to the property from Lincoln's estate.

 This clock was in a particularly bad way, the dial was broken and the movement had a bent winding shaft and the main shaft arbor was missing completely, the movement also had other broken wheels and shafts, the marble base was also broken and cracked.